madmurphy/libconfini/MANUAL.md

 **libconfini** before each dispatch.

+## Arrays

+It is possible with **libconfini** to parse INI strings as arrays.
+In order to avoid that any particular character be treated as a metacharacter throughout an entire configuration file, INI arrays do not have a fixed delimiter symbol specified in the INI format.

+Abstractly speaking, this means that array delimiters are not part of the INI syntax, but of the INI semantics instead.
+Concretely speaking, it means that developers have to provide a delimiter as soon as they decide to parse an INI string as an array.

+Out in the wild, the most widespread INI array delimiter is probably the space sequence (`INI_ANY_SPACE` -- i.e. `/(?:\\(?:\n\r?|\r\n?)|[\t \v\f])+/` or `/[ \t\v\f]+/`, depending on whether the format is multi-line or not).
+Another widespread delimiter is the comma (`','` or `INI_COMMA`).
+Besides these two, occasionally other characters can be found as array delimiters (`':'`, `'|'`, `';'`, ...).

+For iterating through an INI array using a delimiter **libconfini** provides the following tools:

+* `ini_array_get_length()`
+* `ini_array_foreach()`
+* `ini_array_collapse()`
+* `ini_array_break()`
+* `ini_array_release()`
+* `ini_array_shift()`
+* `ini_array_split()`

+None of the functions above actually ever allocates any array, as **libconfini** does not know what kind of data type an array should be composed of – the developer might be looking for an array of strings, or an array of integers, or anything else.
+These tools only provide safe mechanisms to iterate through, or tokenize, the members of INI arrays according to the format and the delimiter given -- making sure for example that when the delimiter symbol is found nested within quotes it is treated as a normal character -- but allocating memory is something that must be done manually.

+An example function that parses INI strings as newly allocated arrays of C strings is available under `examples/utilities/make_strarray.h`.
+If your program requires other data types (such as integers, booleans, etc.) you may adapt that example to your needs.

 ## Editing the dispatched data

-The strings dispatched, as already said, must not be freed. _Nevertheless, before being copied or analyzed they can be edited, **with some precautions**_:
+The strings dispatched, as already said, must not be freed.
+Nevertheless, _before being copied or analyzed they can be edited, **with some precautions**_:

 1. Be sure that your edit remains within the buffer lengths given (see `IniDispatch::d_len` and `IniDispatch::v_len`).
-2. If you want to edit the content of `IniDispatch::data` and this contains a section path, the `IniDispatch::append_to` properties of its children will either share this buffer or will concatenate it to another buffer.
-Hence, if you edit its content -- and depending on how you edit it -- you might no more be able to rely on the `IniDispatch::append_to` properties of this node's children.
-You would not make any damage, the loop will continue just
-   fine: so if you think you are never going to use the property `IniDispatch::append_to`, just do it; alternatively, use `strndup()`.
+2. Do not edit the `IniDispatch::data` field of a section: the `IniDispatch::append_to` properties of its children will either share this buffer or will concatenate it to another buffer.
+Thus, if you edit its content -- and depending on how you edit it -- you might be no more able to rely on the `IniDispatch::append_to` properties of this node's children.
+You would not make any damage, the loop will continue just fine: so if you think you are never going to use the property `IniDispatch::append_to`, just do it; alternatively, use `strndup()`.
 If instead `IniDispatch::data` contains a key name or a comment, it is granted that no other dispatch will share this buffer, so feel free to edit it before it gets lost.
 3. Regarding `IniDispatch::value`, if it does not represent an implicit value (see **§ Implicit keys**) or if `IniFormat::implicit_is_not_empty` is set to `false`, this buffer is never shared between dispatches, so feel free to